 Due to the regional nature of our business, we report our operating results in two reportable segments: Florida and Mid-Atlantic.
 We run our operations nimbly allowing us to pivot resources to markets we support with the greatest demand based on market conditions.

-The following charts show revenue by segment for the fiscal year 2023 and the nine months ended September 30, 2024:
+The following chart shows revenue by segment for fiscal year 2023: